volab/IoT_EPS/_1_userDoc/source/softDev.rst

 ====================================

 To be added 30/30/2019
- - firstBoot ON/OFF                                                                         ADDED
+ - firstBoot ON/OFF                                                                         DONE
- - Power led behavior versus economy mode (include or exclude) ON/OFF  powerLedEconomyMode  ADDED
+ - Power led behavior versus economy mode (include or exclude) ON/OFF  powerLedEconomyMode  DONE
  - change/separate wifi Station param and soft app                                          DONE
  - add wifiSoftApSsid, wifiSoftApPass SSid are in credentials                               DONE
  - for C code, if wifiSoftApSsid or wifiSoftApPass are empty : creatIt (see @firstBoot)
- - startInApMode : ON/OFF                                                                   ADDED
+ - startInApMode : ON/OFF                                                                   DONE
  - remove wifimode                                                                          DONE
  - change IP in softAP_IP and Port in softAP_port                                           DONE
  - change name of the file to config4.json                                                  DONE

 To be added 09/05/2019
- - IP add in soft AP mode to display it (what the utility ? to configure it)                DONE
+ - IP add in soft AP mode to display it (what the utility ? to configure it)                ADDED
- - mac add to display it
+ - mac add to display it                                                                    ADDED
- - add ip in mode Station : to configure it if we are not in DHCP mode
+ - add ip in mode Station : to configure it if we are not in DHCP mode                      ADDED
- - DHCP_mode : On or OFF
+ - DHCP_mode : On or OFF                                                                    ADDED

 ====================================